EvelynAkeyo/Hack-or-Myth/README.md

 How the Quiz Works

 •	Questions are loaded from a predefined dataset
-•	A currentIndex tracks progress through the flashcards
+•	A current Index tracks progress through the flashcards
 •	Each tap moves to the next question
 •	At the end, the app calculates and displays a final score
 •	Results are categorized into performance tiers